tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: mention of brass langern in inventory
 	- DONE: for burt maybe add brass_lantern - always trusty and shining in your off hand... wouldn't want that to go out now would we?
 Grues...
 - DONE: comment out test_frog
-- INPROC: improve natural language / paragraph (vs. outline) read of examine() for Room & Creature
+- DONE: improve natural language / paragraph (vs. outline) read of examine() for Room & Creature
 	- DONE: need a buff_no_cr() method in gs.io for this?
 	- DONE: sort out bottle (how should cr work for portable_container)
-	- TBD: nearly there - just need to sort out openning container and test burt wearing crown
+	- DONE: nearly there - just need to sort out openning container and test burt wearing crown

-*** DOC_STRING ESSAYS ***
+- TBD: write doc_string essays
 	- verb method / class association
 		- Move Container essay to Room & expand with examples
 			- Burt, take the Key
 			- Burt, put the Cheese in the Box
 			- Burt, show the Biscuits to the Hedgehog
 			- Burt, go north from the Entrance
 		- 3 rules of method association:
 			- 1) It's (almost) never the actor - because the actor is (almost) always Burt
 			- 2) Ask, who or what is being acted on
 			- 3) Choose the noun that is most restrictive
 	- Where to include buffer text
 		- example = wear / remove text
 		- tempting to put this in the append / remove methods - but then there's no way to silence them
 		- instead, all buffering should be centralized into the noun methods where 'silence mode' can be enforced

 *** SOMEDAY ***
 	- TBD: enable non-burt creature use of all verb methods
 	- TBD: how should creature be passed to Conditions & Results?
 	- TBD: how to deal with error messages for non-burt creatures (e.g. test_frog walks into door)
 	- IDEA: alternatives for how to move: dir_lst, room_lst, room_dir_dict

 *** LEGACY ***
 - TBD: Analyze noun classes... which ones update burt inv vs. read from burt inv?